scholastica/codeship/README.md

 This is a minimalistic gem that handles authentication with Codeship's API (v2).

 Codeship's API uses tokens, but to get a token, you need to make a basic-auth request.
-Since the tokens are only valid for one hour, this gem manages aims to manage the token for you.
-You only need to call one method `Codeship.token` and if it's still valid we'll reuse the existing token.
-If the token has expired, we'll re-authenticate and get a new token.
+Since the tokens are only valid for one hour, this gem manages the token for you.
+You only need to call one method `Codeship.token` and if the token is still when you call `Codeship.token` we'll reuse it.
+If the token had already expired, we'll re-authenticate and get a new one.

 ### Features

 * No dependencies!
 100% standard lib
 * Future proof.
 Most api clients try to wrap endpoints for you.
+We're not doing that here.

 ## Installation